alibaba/ARouter/README.md

     }
 }

-// If you need to pass a custom object, Need to implement the SerializationService, And use the @Route annotation annotation, E.g:
+// If you need to pass a custom object, Create a new class(Not the custom object class),implement the SerializationService, And use the @Route annotation annotation, E.g:
 @Route(path = "/service/json")
 public class JsonServiceImpl implements SerializationService {
     @Override